 This is a work still in process.
 There remain both technical drafting issues and substantive policy ones that may need to be revisited and confirmed.
 For example this draft repeats the mantra "unless otherwise provided in the organic rules" almost endlessly instead of centralizing "nonwaivable" provisions by reference in a single section as do RUPA, ULPA, and ULLCA.
-The repetition may be helpful to identify nonwaivable provisions for later centralization.
+For now, the repetition may be helpful to identify nonwaivable provisions for later centralization.
 The reporters are cognizant that the repetition is troublesome and started to coalesce those references into a list.
 That effort was jettisoned, only for now, until the shape of the act continues to evolve.
-That remains a "thing to do" but is beyond discussing the use in each section as the Committee does its work; the overarching task remains unripe though it will quickly ripen.
+That remains a "thing to do" but is beyond discussing the use in each section as the Committee does its work; the overarching task remains unripe though it will quickly ripen for the Reporters and Committee following the 2006 Annual Meeting.
 There, too, are probable errors in cross-referencing as the section numbers continue to change though it is hoped less appear in this draft than previous drafts.
 Nonetheless substantial progress has been made by the Committee since the 2005 Annual Meeting.
 Finally, the Reporters' Notes contain more, rather than fewer questions, as the draft matures to address finer grained issues.
 These questions should be viewed as evidence of progress and maturity and not a lack of either.
 Moreover, some questions are retained in the Notes for future reference in drafting Comments even though the Committee has resolved them.